uchicago-cs/cmsc23300/website/syllabus.rst

 the very least, one of the two members in each group should plan to attend the discussion session each week.

-Please note there will be a special session on Thursday, January 4, from 5:30pm to 8:30pm to provide a refresher on socket programming and concurrent programming.
-Students who did not take CMSC 15400 in the previous school year, or who are not comfortable working with sockets or threads in C, are *strongly* encouraged to attend this review session.
-However, since it takes place outside of regular class/discussion teams, we understand that not everyone will be able to make it, and all examples from this session will be posted online, as well as pointers to reference materials.
+Please note thar the first discussion session will provide a refresher on socket programming (which may or may not have been covered in CMSC 15400 depending on when you took it).
+If you did not cover sockets in CMSC 15400 (or it has been a while since you took CMSC 15400), we *strongly* encourage you to attend this discussion session.

 Exams
 -----